Dullaz/freshdocs/docs/homebrew-setup.md

 1. Run the build script: `./scripts/build.sh v1.0.0`
 2. Create a GitHub release with the generated files
-3. Create the `Formula/freshdocs.rb` file manually with the correct URLs and SHA256 hashes
+3. Manually update the `Formula/freshdocs.rb` file in `dullaz/homebrew-freshdocs`

 ## Example Formula

-The workflow will create a formula like this:
+The workflow will create a formula like this in `dullaz/homebrew-freshdocs/Formula/freshdocs.rb`:

 ```ruby
 class Freshdocs < Formula